-6. A CRL (Fig. 4) is built to prevent the bit-flipping logic from flipping the essential patterns that are referenced in $L_1 \cap L_2$ .
-The modification of the patterns with the index in $L_2 - L_1$ is allowed.
+6. A CRL (Figure 4) is built to prevent the bit-flipping logic from flipping the essential patterns which are referenced in $L_1 \cap L_2$.
+The modification of the patterns with the index in L_2 - L_1 is allowed.
 In this way the essential patterns will not be corrupted, while the useless patterns that become useful by means of bit-flipping can still be generated.
-The CRL implements an incompletely specified function, whose ON-set and OFF-set (sets of input assignments that must be mapped to '1' and '0', respectively) contain the states of the PC, LFSR and the output of the PS (if any) corresponding to the first scan clock cycle of the test patterns with the index in $L_2 - L_1$ and $L_1 \cap L_2$ , respectively.
-The DC-set of the CRL function is used to optimise its implementation, exactly as in the case of the BFF implementation [10, 26].
+The CRL implements an incompletely specified function, whose on-set and off-set (sets of input assignments that must be mapped to '1' and '0', respectively) contain the states of the PC, LFSR and the output of the PS (if any) corresponding to the first scan clock cycle of the test patterns with the index in L_2 - L_1 and $L_1 \cap L_2$, respectively.
+The DC-set of the CRL function is used to optimize its implementation, exactly as in the case of the BFF implementation [6][7].

 The output of the CRL has to be kept constant during the scan clock cycles corresponding to each test pattern.
-Because of the fact that some of the input signals to the CRL (the state bits of the LFSR and the output bits of the PS (if any)) change during the scan clock cycles, a latch is used to store the output of the CRL.
-The operation of the latch is controlled with the help of the scan enable (SE) signal, so that its state can be changed only before a new test pattern is scanned in.
-Without the CRL, all the inputs of the BFF corresponding to the essential pseudo-random patterns should be included in the OFF-set of the BFF.
-Consequently, the use of the CRL leaves more DC space to optimise the logic implementation of the BFF.
-On the other hand, storing the output of the CRL into a memory element that cannot be written during the shift cycles increases significantly the degrees of freedom for the optimisation of the CRL.
+Due to the fact that some of the input signals to the CRL (the state bits of the LFSR and the output bits of the PS (if any)) change during the scan clock cycles, a latch is used to store the output of the CRL.
+The operation of the latch is controlled with the help of the scan enable signal (SE), so that its state can be changed only before a new test pattern is scanned in.

+Without the CRL, all the inputs of the BFF corresponding to the essential pseudo-random patterns should be included into the OFF-set of the BFF.
+Consequently, the use of the CRL leaves more DC-space to optimize the logic implementation of the BFF.
+On the other hand, storing the output of the CRL into a memory element that cannot be written during the shift cycles increases significantly the degrees of freedom for the optimization of the CRL.